mvdwetering/remote_systemmonitor/README.md

 * Test against other implementations
 * Try to implement an HTTP based transport
 * Define an AbstractTransport to make clear what is expected of a Transport implementation

+## Future

+Ideas for future someone

+* Make the connection encrypted.
+Probably easiest to use secure websockets (wss://)
+* Add access management?
+E.g. an API key (or per client)
+* Restructure the data.
+Currently it is based on how it comes out of `psutil`.
+Maybe organize as a component with measurements and a machine is a collection of components.
+That way there would be one compnent per storage device (HDD/SSD) and it would contain all measurements/capabilities for that, so usage, but also temperature if available.
+Components could also expose more data like manufacturere, firmware version etc...
+* Figure out and document how to run it as a Windows Service, so it runs all the time without someone needing to be logged in and start it
+* Add more data like temperatures.
+Maybe some high level SMART data.
+Manufacturer and OS version could be nice to expose on the device in Home Assistant.
+* Only send data that changed
+* Implement re-configure
+* Maybe expose "components" as devices?
+There was an accepted archtecture proposal for sub-devices which would fit really nicely
+* Expose Mac addresses as a connection to Home Assistant so it can link with other integrations using Mac ocnnections like routers and Wake-on-LAN